AnimateScene: Camera-controllable Animation in Any Scene: Introduction

 \section{Introduction}

-Camera-controllable animation can build dynamic scenes that preserve spatiotemporal consistency with both subject motion and viewpoint shifts, yielding more realistic scene composition.
-Recent studies have explored injecting camera~\cite{liu2024splatraj, liu2024gs, zhu2024motiongs, zeller2024gsplatloc, huang20253r} or human motion control~\cite{liu2021neural, gao2023neural} in the 3D Gaussian Splatting (3DGS) \cite{kerbl20233d} framework, while there is no unified camera-and-human control solution for 3DGS.
-This task takes a single 2D scene image, a 2D human image, and a target camera trajectory as motion control inputs, result in a synthesized scenes that can provide vivid camera-controllable backgrounds for 4D human sequence.
-Some recent studies explore it in video generation~\cite{cao2025uni3c, wang2024motionctrl}.
-Despite these advances, video generation models face significant limitations~\cite{wang2025videoscene}, including lengthy inference time and lack of 3D constraints.
+Camera-controllable animation aims to build dynamic scenes consistent with both subject motion and camera shifts.
+Recent work has explored adding either camera control~\cite{liu2024splatraj, liu2024gs} or human motion~\cite{liu2021neural, gao2023neural} into the 3D Gaussian Splatting (3DGS)\cite{kerbl20233d} framework, but a unified approach combining both is still missing.
+The goal is to generate vivid 4D human sequences with controllable camera trajectories from a single scene image and a single human image.
+Although video generation methods have attempted similar tasks, they suffer from slow inference and lack of explicit 3D constraints.

-To generate dynamic videos with controllable camera and human motion from a single scene image and a single human image with motion, a trivial method is to directly combine single-view 3D scene reconstruction~\cite{che2024gamegen,zhao2024genxd,yu20244real} with animatable 3D motion reconstruction~\cite{yu2024wonderworld,hou2025bloomscene}.
-However, there are several challenges in seamlessly integrating the character with the scene and rendering realistic and coherent camera motion in the generated video.
-A major challenge is accurately positioning and scaling the person in the scene without causing implausible overlap.
-Another challenge arises when foreground and background differ in lighting and style, resulting in unconvincing composites.
-Additionally, engaging character-motion videos often involve moving cameras, requiring the reconstruction of viewpoints along a defined trajectory.